Default Authentication Mode - Login Page

 - An LDAP implementation.

-- A Nuxeo Platform repository implementation (Users and Groups are then "documents").
+- A Nuxeo Platform repository implementation (Users and Groups are then "documents") (not production-ready).

 - A custom implementation for calling remote web services can also be used.